ZENZO-Ecosystem/Guides/Developer-API-Guide.md

 # Forge

-Arcade Forge related endpoints
+ZENZO Arcade Forge-Related Endpoints

-The Forge API is a partition of the ZENZO API that interacts with the Arcade Forge, a service for providing multi-platform, secure and valuable items and content within games.
-Using the Forge, you can create in-game items that are worth real monetary value, as all Forge items are backed by a specified amount of ZNZ, locked away until the item is either Smelted or Crafted.
+The Forge API is a partition of the ZENZO API that interacts with the ZENZO Arcade Forge, a service for providing multi-platform, secure and valuable items and content within games.
+Using the Forge, you can create in-game items that are worth real monetary value.
+All Forge items are backed by a specific minimum or a user-chosen amount of ZNZ (above set minimum), locked away until the items are either Smelted or Crafted.

 The Forge can, for example:

 - **Allow gamers to create and introduce truly custom in-game items.**

 - **Allow gamers to 'own' their items entirely and permanently.**

+- **Allow gamers and game developers to transfer their items to any other account on the network.**

 - **Allow game developers to create a network of games where the items within them can be transferred between them, effortlessly.**